Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: The phase-corrected Linear Noise Approximation (pcLNA)

 generated from the system in \eqref{eq:bifode1}.
 The choice of $\Gamma$ depends on the underlying dynamics and will be discussed in Section~\ref{sec:phaseCorrectionMap}.
 For example, if the deterministic system has an attracting limit cycle, an appropriate choice is a single trajectory lying on that cycle; if it has multiple stable equilibria, $\Gamma$ may consist of trajectories converging to each equilibrium.

 We find an appropriate metric $d$ to measure the distance between $\bX$ and points on the trajectories in $\Gamma$.
-Based on metric $d$, we identify the point $G(\bX)\in\Gamma$ that is closest to $\bX$.
+Using the metric $d$, we identify the point $\bG(\bX)\in\Gamma$ that is closest to $\bX$.
 The phase of $\bX$ is the time coordinate $s\geq 0$ of this closest point.
 Formally, the phase $s$ of $\bX$ is defined via

-and the associated reference point is obtained through the map $G:\mathbb{R}^n\to\Gamma$,
+and the associated reference point is obtained through the map $\bG:\mathbb{R}^n\to\Gamma$,

 The most appropriate metric $d$ to be used for the phase definition above depends on the system dynamics and will be discussed in Section~\ref{sec:phaseCorrectionMap}.
-Aside from the phase-defining metric $d$ and the reference trajectories $\Gamma$ that are specific to the system dynamics, this definition of phase applies to any type of dynamics, not only oscillatory or multistable systems.
+Aside from the phase-defining metric $d$ and the reference trajectories $\Gamma$ that are specific to the system dynamics, this definition of phase applies to any type of dynamics, not only oscillatory or multi-stable systems.

 While the LNA is accurate for systems with linear dynamics (see Section \ref{sec:lnaaccuracy}), for systems with non-linear dynamics (e.g. oscillatory or multi-stable), as $t$ increases the phase of $\bX(t)$ will likely be very different to $t$.
 This means, with high probability, there exists some time point $\tau>0$ such that $\bX(\tau)$ is at a very different stage of its dynamic process to the deterministic $\bx(\tau)$ despite $\bX(0)=\bx(0)$.
-Since the drift and diffusion in equation \eqref{eq:langevin} which control the dynamics of $\bX(t)$ for $t\geq\tau$ under the LNA depends only on $\bx(t)$, the LNA will make predictions of $\bX(t)$ for $t\geq\tau$ as if its in the same stage of its dynamic process as $\bx(t)$ rather than considering the location of $\bX(t)$.
+Since the drift and diffusion in equation \eqref{eq:langevin} which control the dynamics of $\bX(t)$ for $t\geq\tau$ under the LNA depend only on $\bx(t)$, the LNA will make predictions of $\bX(t)$ for $t\geq\tau$ as if it were in the same stage of its dynamic process as $\bx(t)$ rather than considering the location of $\bX(t)$.
 This leads to the LNA failing to capture the SSA dynamics of the reaction network $\{\bY(t)/\Omega : t\geq 0\}$ where $\{\bY(t) : t\geq 0\}$ evolves according to \eqref{eq:rtc}.
 We call this phenomenon a phase drift.

 Therefore, initialising the LNA to the correct phase is a necessary condition for the LNA to be accurate for non-linear systems.
 This leads us to speculate that, if one can continually initialise the LNA with the correct phase so that the phase of the stochastic and deterministic trajectories remain in agreement, then the LNA will remain accurate at all times and produce paths agreeing with those from the SSA.
 We argue that, for some classes of dynamical systems, this is indeed the case.
 For instance, it is shown in \cite{Minas2017} that this is true for systems whose RRE has an attractive limit cycle solution and a range of moderate system sizes.